Jace Peterson Preview, Player Props: Diamondbacks vs. Reds

 - The pitching staff for the Reds has a collective 8.6 K/9, which ranks 19th in MLB.

-- The Reds' 4.71 team ERA ranks 25th among all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA across all league pitching staffs (4.76).

-- The Reds allow the fourth-most home runs in baseball (181 total, 1.4 per game).
+- Reds pitchers combine to surrender 181 total home runs at a rate of 1.4 per game (fourth-most in baseball).

+- Cruz will take the mound to start for the Reds, his first this season.

 © 2023 Data Skrive.
 All rights reserved.